juju/docs/src/en/tutorial-client-basic.md

-The **top** section mentions basic information such as the names of the current model and controller ('alpha' and 'lxd' respectively), followed by the cloud name ('localhost'), what version is running on the agents in the current model, whether Juju is being used in a third-party context (see [Managed solutions][experts-sla]) and finally the timestamp of the current controller.
+The **top** section mentions basic information such as the names of the current model and controller ('alpha' and 'lxd' respectively), followed by the cloud name ('localhost'), what version of Juju the model is running, whether Juju is being used in a third-party context (see [Managed solutions][experts-sla]), and finally, the timestamp of the current controller.

 The **App** section contains information at the application level.
 It is closely related to the providence of an application's charm.
 The 'Scale' tells